pandas-dev/pandas/doc/source/development/contributing.rst

 return here to get your development environment setup.

-When you start working on an issue, it's a good idea to assign the issue to yourself, so nobody else diplicates the work on it.
+When you start working on an issue, it's a good idea to assign the issue to yourself, so nobody else duplicates the work on it.
 GitHub restricts assigning issues to maintainers of the project only.
 Until recently, contributors added a comment letting others know they are working on an issue.
 But we implemented a workaround consisting of adding a comment with the exact text `take`.
 When you do it, a GitHub action will automatically assign